SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ##### Solace JMS Resource Adapter configuration

-Refer to the [Configuring the Solace Resource Adapter properties](#configuring-the-solace-resource-adapter-properties) section to compare to the default setup.
+Refer to section [Connecting to Solace JMS provider](#step-3–connecting-to-solace-jms-provider) to compare to the default setup.

 The following table summarizes the values used for the resource adapter’s bean properties if using an external JNDI store: